Canadian Federation of Students: Government relations

 A large part of the CFS' mandate is to lobby the federal government from its national office in Ottawa.
 Over the years, CFS representatives have testified to dozens of House of Commons committees, including the Standing Committee on Finance and the Standing Committee on Humans Resources Development and Persons with Disabilities (student loans).
 In 2009, the CFS national chairperson was invited to deliver a workshop on lobbying policy-makers at a conference hosted by the Federated Press.

-The 2016 federal budget included several of the CFS' lobbying recommendations, including a 50% increase to the Canada Student Grants program, a $165 million investment in the Youth Employment Strategy, and additional public research funding.
+The 2016 federal budget included several of the CFS' lobbying recommendations, including a 50 per cent increase to the Canada Student Grants program, a $165 million investment in the Youth Employment Strategy, and additional public research funding.

 In addition to the ongoing testimonies and meetings, the CFS holds an annual Lobby Week that brings together dozens of students from across Canada to meet with their local Members of Parliament and Senators.
 In 2017, over 150 meetings were held to lobby for eliminating domestic & international student tuition fees, student debt relief, investing in indigenous learners, and more graduate research funding.